 Before the VA reduces a disability rating, they are required to provide you with prior notice of the proposed notice of reduction.
 If the VA does not follow the rules and regulations when proposing a reduction, the reduction is considered void and unlawful.

-Furthermore, there are several protections set forth in the regulations against a proposed reduction.
-One of those protections is for 100% va disability ratings when based on unemployability (IU or TDIU).
+There are several protections set forth in the regulations against a proposed reduction.
+One of those protections is for 100% VA disability ratings when based on unemployability (IU or TDIU).
 If a veteran stopped working as a result of their service-connected disability, then that veteran may be entitled to 100% rating based on unemployability.